kubernetes/website/docs/setup/independent/high-availability.md

    - `<etcd0-ip>`, `<etcd1-ip>` and `<etcd2-ip>` with the IP addresses of your three etcd nodes
    - `<podCIDR>` with your Pod CIDR.
 Please read the [CNI network section](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#pod-network) of the docs for more information.
 Some CNI providers do not require a value to be set.

-   **Note:** If you are using Kubernetes 1.9+, you can replace the `apiserver-count: 3` extra argument with `endpoint-reconciler-type=lease`.
+   **Note:** If you are using Kubernetes 1.9+, you can replace the `apiserver-count: 3` extra argument with `endpoint-reconciler-type: lease`.
 For more information, see [the documentation](https://kubernetes.io/docs/admin/high-availability/#endpoint-reconciler).

 1. When this is done, run kubeadm like so: